isomerpages/moe-horizonpri/_school-programme/Student Development Team/SDT Programme.md

 </tr>
 </tbody>
 </table>
+<h4><strong>Project LOVE for P5 and P6</strong></h4>
+<p>Project LOVE (Listening Openly, Valuing Emotions) is an initiative by
+the SDT to facilitate better understanding of our students’ well-being needs and emergent concerns through focused conversations.
+The conversation also hopes to understand the challenges faced by the children given their pre-teen phase.</p>
+<p>Through an intimate touch point with the cohort, the SDT hopes to touch
+upon the following areas:</p>
+<p><strong>1.
+Student Motivation</strong>
+<br>- To understand deeply what motivates them to give their best, not just
+in learning, to whatever they undertake.
+With that understanding, we hope to be able to maximise their potential.</p>
+<p><strong>2.
+Joyful Learning Experiences and Environment</strong>
+<br>- To understand how pre-teens are learning now, what are some key influences
+that they have and how joyful learning is like to them.</p>
+<p><strong>3.
+Challenges and Coping Strategies</strong>
+<br>- To understand what the pre-teens are struggling with, and what do they
+perceive as stressors in their lives.
+Most importantly, we would also want to understand the strategies which they employ to help them cope with these stressors.</p>
+<p>With insights gleaned from these conversations, it would then inform us
+better of the effectiveness of our student engagement strategies in the classroom as well as at the school level.</p>
 <h4><strong>Study Skills and Motivation Programme for P5 and P6</strong></h4>
 <p>The Study Skills and Motivation Programme is a 2-year programme organised
 by the Student Development Team (SDT) for our Primary 5 and Primary 6 students.